Pete Baxter Woodworks

 The finished chair has a copper tray that swivels from beneath the seat, woven in traditional colorful Shaker chair tapes, ideal for holding note cards and writing instruments.

-This chair, as well as Pete’s Shaker boxes and various other pieces, will be on display at Sarah Noggle’s weaving studio during the month of October for the Back Roads of Brown County Studio Tour.
+This chair, as well as Pete’s Shaker boxes and various other pieces, will be on display at Homestead Weaving Studio during the month of October for the Back Roads of Brown County Studio Tour.